KingColton1/MinecraftStatusPage/README.md

 [Edited template located on GitHub Pages](https://chillgrief.github.io/status)

 ## Requirements
-- Any server for static sites
+- Any webserver for static sites

 ## Setup
 1. Clone this repository on your webserver